 I discovered him in my early days at college in the University library.
 I had just stumbled upon the ‘old book’ section of the library and found a rough blue book titled Christ in the Silence.
 I don’t quite know why, but the title really enticed me and I sat there for the next hour skimming through it.

 At the time I didn’t care much for the book, but still, a certain sentence stood out to me.
 It’s on page 84 ‘..for love can only win its way by suffering; love has no other weapon’.
 I ended up not reading anymore of the book, but that line haunted me for years.
 Finally I was able to track down a version of it and it struck a deep chord within me.

 The power of much of the book, and all of his books in general, comes less from the words and prose and more from the life behind the man who wrote them.
 These words put forth such power because they are written in light of personal experience.

 In his fight for the freedom of the Indian people, C.F.
 Andrews was often called a traitor of England, his own people.
 There were times when he chastised the Indian workers for trying to oppress other people groups and they called him a traitor to the cause.
 He never backed down though, despite long periods of loneliness.
 His devotion to his Lord and master Jesus wouldn’t let him lower his standard and his standing strong was largely responsible for the change of essentially slavery laws in many British provinces, Fiji in particular.

 The last writing that C.F.
-Andrews finished was The Sermon on the Mount.
+Andrews finished was The Sermon on the Mount (links down below).
 Published posthumously in 1942, it is out of print but can be bought easily enough either second hand or PDF.
 It’s an incredibly simple book, one that a brand new Christian could easily read and glean helpful knowledge from.
 I also think it provides such deep truths that even those more experienced in the faith will find it beneficial.

 Below is a section from The Sermon on the Mount regarding the beatitude “blessed are the peacemakers”.